karagozm/karagozm.github.io/index.md

 ### Acknowledgements

-I thank UMD FIRE, UMD CMS, UMD Physics department, and CMS Collaboration.
+I thank UMD FIRE, UMD CMS, UMD Physics department, CMS Collaboration, and my students.
 I thank GitHub for their generosity with their support with GitHub Education.